People lies around us very often. But how can one recognize the deceptions? 3 steps to the truth.

 When someone says, "Oh, I sent the report to you two days ago.
 Didn't you get my email? ”Then we tend to believe him and assume that the message was lost due to a technical failure in the transmission.
 It is not just our tendency to believe things or events to be true that blinds us when we are deceived.
 To make matters worse, while we are trying to spot lies, we are not given a clear indication of whether we actually hit.
 If you throw your serve out in tennis, the mistake is obvious; Targeted practice increases the likelihood of bringing the ball into the field the next time.

-We could possibly have computer chips built into our brains to convince ourselves of our lies, and yet there would still be enough Bernie Madoffs in the world who would find a way to outwit them.
-But why has the problem of lying become more acute?
-Because deceptions have now reached epidemic proportions.
-Because the number of media available today to spread and spread lies is growing almost uncontrollably and there are no signs that this tendency will soon wane.
-Not least because the storm of indignation that started when someone called "Liar!"
-Has long since subsided.
+We could possibly put computer chips in our brains to catch our lies, and yet there would still be enough Bernie Madoffs on this one World give who could find a way to outsmart.
+But why is that Problem of lying become more acute?
+Because deception has now reached epidemic proportions.
+Because the number of media available today to create and spread lies is growing almost unchecked and there is no sign that this trend will slow down any time soon.
+Not least because the storm of indignation that used to break out when someone shouted "Liar!" has long since subsided.

 How to practice recognizing delusions

 One would think that we humans would have been wise by experience a few thousand years ago, considering the amount of evidence that confirms that you just can't trust some of your contemporaries.
 However, suspicion of deception is not always correctly confirmed.
 But without certainty, it is difficult to get better at exposing lies.
 Ask the following questions:

 - How do we know if we are correct in our assumption?

 - We miss a lot of lies, how can we ever learn to recognize the evidence of deception?

 - So what weapons will you use to defend yourself against deception?